flycheck/flycheck/doc/manual/extending.rst

 against coding styles using PHP CodeSniffer.

-To support such cases, syntax checkers can be :dfn:`chained` using the :checkprop:`:next-checkers`.
+To support such cases, syntax checkers can be :dfn:`chained` using the :flyc:checkprop:`:next-checkers`.
 The standard PHP syntax checker uses this to run PHP CodeSniffer if there are no syntax errors:

 .. code-block:: cl